ask8000/GroupPearedBeta/README.md

 Front-end:

--The raising of icons on hover is quite annoying, and should be removed from all pages (for buttons the transition should be replaced by a darkening/lightening effect) (someone steal the effect from codecademy)
+-✅The raising of icons on hover is quite annoying, and should be removed from all pages (for buttons the transition should be replaced by a darkening/lightening effect) (someone steal the effect from codecademy)

 -Webpage requires a more modern web format relatable to modern lifestyle services.

--Use sans-serif font instead of a serif one
+-✅Use sans-serif font instead of a serif one

--Make a consistent footer, as well, following other websites’ examples
+-Make a consistent footer, as well, following other websites’ examples-consistent ✅ but does not have any info on it

 -Redesign of landing page so that there are rows that take up the screen’s width instead of boxes